Susie Boniface: Fleet Street Fox

 Boniface began her first anonymous blog, now removed, in April 2009 and started tweeting as fleetstreetfox in October 2009.
 She started a second news-based blog as Fleet Street Fox in 2011.
 She revealed her name in The Times in 2013 at the same time as her book was published by Constable & Robinson, though her identity was not a closely kept secret before then; she had been named on Twitter at least once in May 2012 after an argument with Jemima Khan.

 Julie Burchill praised her blogging in the British Journalism Review, but said of the book, "I hated it."
 Broadcaster Jeremy Vine described it as "the first book I've read that starts at 90mph and speeds up".

+Nuclear Testing investigations

+Boniface has investigated the 1950s British nuclear weapons tests in Australia and reported on the veterans' campaign for justice in the Daily Mirror for 20 years.
+In 2018 she launched a campaign for a Nuclear Test Medal to recognise the service of personnel.

+She contributed to the 2024 BBC documentary Britain’s Nuclear Bomb Scandal after attaining an "earth shattering document" containing evidence of blood tests that the Ministry of Defence had claimed it did not have.